-Asset diversification is an investment strategy that is designed to help investors minimize their exposure to market volatility while attempting to maximize their opportunities for high returns over the long term.
-While diversifying assets does not guarantee any investment objective will be met, spreading out investable dollars over a diverse mix of stocks, bonds, cash and other assets could better prepare investors to react to and ride out the high and lows of market swings without suffering permanent loss of capital.
+Asset diversification is an investment strategy designed to help investors minimize exposure to market volatility while attempting to maximize opportunities for high returns over the long term.
+While diversifying assets does not guarantee any investment objective will be met, spreading out investable dollars over a diverse mix of stocks, bonds, cash and other assets could better prepare investors to react to and ride out the highs and lows of market swings without suffering permanent capital loss.

-Historically, no single asset class consistently outperforms another, and, few have yielded consistently strong returns year-over-year.
-In addition, without the benefit of a crystal ball to see into the future and the power to control all of the factors that can influence investment performance, investors may not want to risk putting all of their eggs into one basket.
-Instead, it is important to consider the risks and rewards of each investment against one’s own personal level of risk tolerance and time horizon, which may be reflected by their age and their unique short-and long-term financial goals.
+Historically, no asset class consistently outperforms another and few have yielded consistently strong returns year-over-year.
+In addition, without the benefit of a crystal ball to see into the future and the power to control all the factors that can influence investment performance, investors may not want to risk putting all their eggs into one basket.
+Instead, it is essential to consider the risks and rewards of each investment against your personal level of risk tolerance and time horizon, which your age and your unique short-and long-term financial goals may reflect.

-To get started diversifying your portfolio, consider meeting with professional financial advisors who can help you identify how much risk you are willing and able to take based upon your budget, time horizon and retirement goals.
-For example, an investor in his early 30s may not have substantial savings to invest.
-However, because his plan to retire is decades away, he may be able to tolerate more market volatility and risk more potential losses than another investor in his early 60s who is planning to retire within the next few years.
-Therefore, the thirty-something’s 401(k) retirement plan portfolio may be more heavily invested in high risk-high reward stocks, whereas the sixty-something may have more of his money invested in the relative safety of bonds and even cash.
+To get started diversifying your portfolio, consider meeting with professional financial advisors who can help you identify how much risk you are willing and able to take based on your budget, time horizon and retirement goals.
+For example, an investor in their early 30s may not have substantial savings to invest.
+However, because their plan to retire is decades away, they may be able to tolerate more market volatility and risk more potential losses than another investor in their early 60s who is planning to retire within the next few years.
+Therefore, the thirty-something’s 401(k) retirement plan portfolio may be more heavily invested in high-risk, high-reward stocks, whereas the sixty-something may have more money invested in the relative safety of bonds and even cash.

 A basic rule of investing is that the effects of volatility can be diminished the longer an individual holds an investment.
-With this in mind, it is important that investors combine asset diversification with a long-term investment strategy that they can stick to and ride out market upswings and downturns.
-While asset allocation can be adjusted in the short-term to react to market volatility to an investor’s immediate needs, staying invested over the long-term could translate to more consistent growth.
+With this in mind, it is crucial to combine asset diversification with a long-term investment strategy you can stick to and ride out market upswings and downturns.
+While asset allocation can be adjusted in the short term to react to market volatility and an investor’s immediate needs, staying invested over the long term could translate to more consistent growth.

-About the Author: Olga Ismail is a retirement plan consultant in the Ft.
-Lauderdale, Fla., office of Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors and Accountants, and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email firstname.lastname@example.org.
+About the Author: Olga Ismail is the head of Retirement Plan Consulting and a financial advisor with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+She can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or email@example.com.

 Investing involves risk, investors may incur a profit or loss regardless of the strategy or strategies employed.
 Diversification and asset allocation do not ensure a profit or protect against a loss.
 Future investment performance cannot be guaranteed.